MichaIng/DietPi-Docs/docs/user-guide_installation.md

     ![DietPi-Etcher-install-03](assets/images/DietPi-Etcher-install-03.jpg)

-    ??? info "Click here if you want to pre-configure WiFi network " To setup Wifi, open the SD card folder, and update next two files using a text editor of your choice:
+    ??? info "Click here if you want to pre-configure WiFi network " To setup the WiFi, open the SD card folder, and update next two files using a text editor of your choice:

         1. Open the file named `dietpi.txt`.
 Find `AUTO_SETUP_NET_WIFI_ENABLED` and set to value 1.
         2. Open the file `dietpi-wifi.txt` and set `aWIFI_SSID[0]` to the name of your WiFi network.